blizzarchon/superluminal2/skels/common/readme_changelog.txt

 - Layout slot selected now determines the blueprint name suffix, correcting any possible discrepancies.
   * blueprint name chosen: MY_CUSTOM_SHIP_2, ship slot selected: C -> upon save, blueprint name is MY_CUSTOM_SHIP_3
 - Added option for using ID system instead of direct text for saving of ship text data.
 Off by default.
-(Quality of Life)
+- Hyperspace's Temporal system can now be assigned to a room under the Special menu (Quality of Life)
 - Picking crew now opens same kind of selection dialog as when picking weapons, drones and augments.
 - Augments and hidden augments have separate sections.
 This also solves a bug where you could have more than 3 regular augments.